Introduction

 Three-Part Structure

-Helps you constructively evaluate your current archival situation, what materials you have, their condition, and your congregation’s story.
+- Helps you constructively evaluate your current archival situation, what materials you have, their condition, and your congregation's story.

-Part II: Planning Your Transition
+📐 Part II: Planning Your Transition to HARC

-Guides the decision-making process regarding transferring your archives to HARC, including creating a timeline and reaching agreement terms.
+- Guides the decision-making process regarding transferring your archives to HARC, including creating a timeline and reaching agreement terms.

 Part III: Executing the Transition